Telematics devices, or "black boxes" are often used by young drivers to get cheaper car insurance.

-There are a few different ways they can monitor your driving:
+There are a few different types of telematics device.

-Black box: where a device is hard-fitted to your car (that means it needs a professional to install and remove it).
+Black box: This is when a device is hard-fitted to your car (that means it needs a professional to install and remove it).
 It’s usually pretty small – about the size of a matchbox – and can be installed behind your dashboard where you won’t see it.

-Plug and drive device : where you plug a device into your car’s lighter socket (so you can remove it when you want).
+Plug and drive device : This is when you plug a device into your car’s lighter socket (so you can remove it when you want).

-On-board device (OBD): where you plug a device into your car’s OBD port, which is normally under the steering wheel (again, so you can remove it when you want).
+On-board device (OBD): This is when you plug a device into your car’s OBD port, which is normally under the steering wheel (again, so you can remove it when you want).

 Insurance companies track your driving habits using a small telematics device or through an app on your phone.